AdrianaStoi/carefree-holidays/README.md

 ## User Stories

 <ul>
-  <li>As a user, I would like to know information about the Carefree Holiday travel agency and what services they offer.</li>
+  <li>As a user, I would like to know information about the Carefree Holidays travel agency and what services they offer.</li>
   <li>As a user, I would like to be able to easily navigate on the website from page to page.</li>
   <li>As a user, I would like to know more about the available travel offers, destinations, services included and hotel facilities.</li>
   <li>As a user, I would like to submit a request and find out more about the offers.</li>